 – Improper Watering Schedule

 One of the most common causes for the leaves to curl is an improper watering schedule inclusive of both under as well as over-watering of the plant.
 Underwatering makes the soil dry and cracks up the top layer.

 It prevents oxygen from being absorbed by the roots, thus there isn’t enough for the plant to thrive and regulate its photosynthesis process.
 More symptoms that dry soil will result in are drying up of the leaves, browning tips, and thin brittle foliage.

 At the same time, over-watering the plant is going to be a threat to it as well.
-The plant seldom likes excessive moisture at the roots, which again, prevents the smooth transition of oxygen to go to the roots.
+The plant seldom likes excessive moisture at the roots, which again, prevents the smooth transition of oxygen to the roots.
 As you water it more than necessary, it puts the plant at risk of getting infected by fungal and bacterial diseases.

 Soggy soil attracts mold and algae which can feast on the nutrients in the soil otherwise required by the plant and you may notice a foul smell if the plant has developed root rot apart from the curling of the leaves.

 – Pest Infestation

 Pests such as Cucumber beetles, Earwigs, Aphids, cutworms, whiteflies, potato beetles, snails, spider mites, and slugs are common insects that infect the plant.
 These pests occur in clusters and can easily spread through the plant foliage.

 They drain out the plant fluid making the stem and leaves go limp along with curling.
 You will find them on the underside of leaves where the eggs can be seen in clusters.
 What these pest eggs do is that they harm the leaves, and the leaves would degenerate: the first key aspect would be for the leaves to curl.